MolSSI-Education/gpu_programming_beginner/_episodes/03-cuda-program-model.md

 ```
 {: .output}

+In this case, wall-time measurements indicate that the `arraySumOnDevice()`
+executes more than ten times faster than `arraySumOnHost()`.
+Since the
+size of arrays we used are very small compared to what makes such measurements relevant and useful from practical point of view we do not
+intend overemphasize these timings and observed savings.
-A major problem with this code is that it is very long.
+Another major problem with this code is its length.
 In the next lesson, we are going to restructure this code by breaking it into multiple files when we talk a little bit about the **nvcc** compiler.

 Now, it is time to focus on our code and start analyzing it from the beginning.